 Continuity with keywords

-One undervalued surefire way for amazing gains is using keywords.
+One undervalued surefire way to amazing gains is using keywords.
 It’s a fast, powerful way to get brilliant results.
 Keywords are the internet’s great gift to marketers.
-They let you know zero in on language your customer uses.
-Search queries and the keywords used that drive visitors to your site, as well as search queries used once they arrive are critical.
+They let you zero in on the language your customer uses.
+Search queries and the keywords used that drive visitors to your site, as well as search queries used once they arrive, are critical.
 According to Matt Press;

 “For starters, remember that every sentence has just one purpose: to get the next one read.
 Be ruthless with your words.”